radicle-dev/radicle-design-system/README.md

   - Start by joining our [Discord server][dc] to chat with anyone on the core team and ask any questions you have.
 It’s all public and open for anyone to join and chat.
-We even have our “internal” chats in public where we chat regularly about features.
-The [#upstream][dc] channel is an example of that.
+We even have our "internal" chats in public where we chat regularly about features.

-  - There are also a lot of issues on our GitHub marked as [`design needed`][dn] which are open for anyone to grab and submit a solution for.
-Some are easier than others.
-Feel free to read through those and ask any questions directly on the GitHub issue.

-  - You can also reach out directly on Discord with any questions.
-If you need any help getting set up with our [Figma file][ff] just ask one of the core designers on the team ([@brandonhaslegs][bo] and [@juliendonck][jd]).
+  - If you need any help getting set up with our [Figma file][ff] just ask one of the core designers on the team [@brandonhaslegs][bo] or [@juliendonck][jd].
 You’ll need to duplicate the file and make changes in your own private file.
 If we accept them, we’ll integrate them into the official file.

   - Please submit design solutions on GitHub.
 Just post screenshots, videos, or Figma prototype links of your solution and a description on the issue.